 If the central bank wants to speed up the economy, they can increase the money supply, which will decrease interest rates, and lead to more borrowing and spending.
 That's called Expansionary Monetary Policy.
 If the central bank wants to slow down the economy, they decrease the money supply -- less money available will increase interest rates and decrease spending.
 That's called Contractionary Monetary Policy.

 After the Dot Com bust and then 9-11, the U.S. economy was in a slump or a recessionary gap.
 Output was low, and unemployment was high.
 To speed up the economy, The Fed boosted the money supply, which lowered interest rates.
 This made borrowing easier, which increased spending, and as a result, the economy began growing again, albeit slowly.

 There are two things that keep the banking system healthy -

 When customers deposit money in a bank, they need to feel confident they're gonna get their money back.
-In the early years of The Great Depression, The Fed allowed several large banks to fail, which caused widespread panic and bank run in other banks.
+In the early years of The Great Depression, The Fed allowed several large bank to fail, which caused widespread panic and bank runs in other banks.
 The result was a third of all banks collapsed.